buzzqw/TUS/OBSS/OBSSv2-eng.md

 He is the Patron without a precise face, without a voice except a song.
 Changeable in body and without a clear definition of his being.
 He manifests with a long fire-red cloak made of a thousand butterflies.
 His touch is life and peace, he protects those who need his favors regardless of whether they ask for them or not.
 He desires a world without suffering, with only happiness and harmony.
 Suspicious and deeply introverted, he does not believe those who agree with him.
 He has a heart full of life and goodness but does not have a body with which to love.

 Ledyal also has a twin sister, or perhaps another personality, or perhaps they are the same Patron, no one has ever seen them together.
 The *twin* **Laydel** does not tolerate suffering, despises those who cause pain, kills without fear any creature that has sinned against an innocent, anyone who has caused suffering.

+Ledyal approaches conflict cautiously and often avoids direct confrontation, but remains stubborn in defending peace.
+Laydel is patient in preparing punishment, ambitious in eradicating every source of suffering, and uncompromising, cynical, and arrogant toward those who cause it; her envy comes from seeing others live without the burden she carries.

 - **Symbol**: A butterfly dripping blood while flying
 - **Ability Score**: Wisdom (Ledyal) - Strength (Laydel)